A Glug of Oil

 • a handful of mixed green and black olives

-• a small handful of freshly torn coriander leaves
+• a small handful of freshly torn coriander - leaves only

 Instructions